EA Configuration Guide

 Receive Trade Signals | Enable/disable receiving trade signals | Required |

-Parameter Source | Source of trade parameters (Signal Parameters or EA Inputs) | Optional |
+Volume Parameter Source | Source of lot size parameter (Signal Inputs or EA Inputs) | Optional |

 Pending Order Entry | How pending order levels are calculated (Pips from Current or Absolute Price) | Conditional |